NifTK/NiftyNet/config/README.md

 That is, given an input of `NxNxN` voxel volume, the network generates a `DxDxD`-voxel output, where `0 < D < N`.

-This config section is design for the process of sampling `NxNxN` windows from given image volumes, and aggregate the network-generated `DxDxD` windows to output volumes.
+This configuration section is design for the process of sampling `NxNxN` windows from given image volumes, and aggregate the network-generated `DxDxD` windows to output volumes.